Abstract-Srl/playwright-playground/README.md

    - Error details to facilitate debugging

    Remember to always run the tests before attempting to view the report, as the report is generated during test execution.

-## Troubleshooting

-1. **Unstable Tests:**
-   Use `test.retry()` to rerun unstable tests.
-Investigate and fix the root cause of the instability.

-2. **Selector Issues:**
-   Use Playwright's element selector in debug mode to verify selectors.

-3. **Performance:**
-   Utilize parallel execution and minimize unnecessary actions in your tests.

-4. **Debugging:**
-   Use the `--debug` flag or UI mode for interactive debugging.

-Remember, effective E2E testing with Playwright involves writing stable and maintainable tests that accurately represent user scenarios.
-Regularly refactoring and updating tests alongside your application code is crucial to maintaining a robust test suite.